Sustainable Cloud Services for Verbal Interaction with Embodied Agents: Related Work

 Other examples of cloud-based architectures in the industrial and service robotics domains are discussed in \cite{liu2016, cardarelli2017, yan2017}.

-Despite the numerous benefits, \cite{wan2016} points out several key issues and challenges in cloud robotics such as communication issues due to network problems, latency issues, interoperability and portability due to the variety of infrastructures, platforms and APIs offered by cloud providers, and privacy and security of personal data uploaded on the cloud.
+Despite the numerous benefits, \cite{wan2016} points out several key issues and challenges in cloud robotics, such as communication issues due to network problems, latency issues, interoperability, and portability due to the variety of infrastructures, platforms, and APIs offered by cloud providers, and privacy and security of personal data uploaded on the cloud.
+All these issues are related to the concept of a `“sustainable" human-robot interaction, which becomes particularly relevant when targeting low-cost consumer robots with limited capabilities designed for social interaction with people.